Etihad says agreed principal terms to buy 49 percent of Alitalia

 "I'm confident that this operation will come to a good end."

-He added that a meeting with unions and the labour minister would happen soon to discuss the question of layoffs.
+He added that a meeting with unions and the labor minister would happen soon to discuss the question of layoffs.

 Options under discussion include the banks writing off parts of the debt and converting the remainder into equity.